icons8/lunacy-docs/docs/release-notes/index.md

 ### New features

-#### Support of Sketch plugins (Beta)
+#### Support for Sketch plugins (Beta)

-Lunacy v.6 brings the support of Sketch plugins.
+Lunacy v.6 brings the support for Sketch plugins.
 Please note that Lunacy supports only the latest JavaScript version of the <a href="https://developer.sketch.com/reference/api/" target="_blank">Sketch API</a>.
 Also, with limitations it supports:

 * Sketch Utilities (except for polyfill fetch)
 * Some most frequent Objective C Objects